-- a) Properly designed wet well pumping stations with macerator pumps servicing industrial/commercial sites which employ permanent staff capable of ensuring that adequate maintenance is carried out. - b) Adequate emergency procedures and storage shall be established which precludes the possibility of uncontrolled overflow for whatever reason, eg power failure, pump failure. - c) Self-contained miniature pumping systems may be approved providing the pump is only to serve a secondary amenity on a lot where the primary service shall be a gravity sewerage system. - d) Separate power supply and meter board. - e) Any rising main from a private pump station remains the responsibility of the users and shall be located entirely on private property, ie, discharge to gravity lateral at the boundary.
+- a) Properly designed wet well pumping stations with macerator pumps servicing industrial / commercial sites which employ permanent staff capable of ensuring that adequate maintenance is carried out. - b) Adequate emergency procedures and storage shall be established which precludes the possibility of uncontrolled overflow for whatever reason, e.g. power failure, pump failure. - c) Self contained miniature pumping systems may be approved providing the pump is only to serve a secondary amenity on a lot where the primary service shall be a gravity sewerage system. - d) Separate power supply and meter board. - e) Any rising main from a private pump station remains the responsibility of the users and shall be located entirely on private property, i.e., discharge to gravity lateral at the boundary.
 This may require an appropriate odour control system to be installed at that point.

-Where a private wastewater pumping station is located on public land, a licence-tooccupy agreement shall be obtained in accordance with Section 2.3.14.
+Where the private wastewater pumping station is located on public land, a license to occupy agreement shall be obtained in accordance with Section 2.3.14 above.

-3.5 Structures Alongside or Over Services
+3.5 Structures alongside or over services

-Building close to or over services is not permitted unless approved by the Engineering Manager.
-Where approval is given, the engineering requirements for building over or alongside services are as follows:
+Building close to or over services is generally discouraged.
+Where this cannot be avoided, the engineering requirements for building over or alongside drains are as follows: